mattmarch/ACVoicebox/README.md

 Checkout [this Reddit post](https://www.reddit.com/r/godot/comments/gqyhal/i_created_a_gdscript_animal_crossing_style/) to see a video of it in action!

+This has been upgraded to Godot 4 thanks to [Alex](https://github.com/alexQueue), for the earlier Godot 3 version check out the `godot-3` tag!

 ## Usage
 1. Add ACVoicebox.tscn to your scene.